Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 We show that the precise generation length is not needed.
 An accurate generation length ranking prediction is enough.

-{{< image src="img/ranking.jpg" alt="HOL" width="120%" title="Figure2: (a): HOL blocking was evaluated by comparing FCFS and SRTF scheduling policies across 1K requests. (b): Analysis revealed that higher Kendall’s Tau correlation coefficients were associated with reduced latency.
+{{< image src="img/ranking.jpg" alt="ranking" width="120%" title="Figure2: (a): HOL blocking was evaluated by comparing FCFS and SRTF scheduling policies across 1K requests. (b): Analysis revealed that higher Kendall’s Tau correlation coefficients were associated with reduced latency.
 This finding was validated using the ShareGPT dataset with the Llama-3-8B model.">}}

 ### Method